WhenLifeHandsYouLemons/LED-Light-Wall/assets/markdown/precomputations/displayWave.md

 The `displayWave` function loops through each tick in the `wave_array`, and for each tick, it loops through each LED in the tick and sets the color of the corresponding LED on the LED matrix using the `setPixelsColour` function and the `getLED` function.

-After setting the colorsof the LEDs for the current tick, the function calls `pixels.show()` to update the display and `time.sleep(delay)` to pause for the specified delay between each tick.
+After setting the colors of the LEDs for the current tick, the function calls `pixels.show()` to update the display and `time.sleep(delay)` to pause for the specified delay between each tick.

 Finally, the function completes when all ticks in all waves in the wave array have been displayed.